1-800-PetMeds,1800PetMeds,Pet Medication

 What is Methocarbamol?

 Methocarbamol is a prescription muscle relaxant used in dogs and cats to treat muscle spasms.
-Methocarbamol requires a prescription from your veterinarian.
+Methocarbamol requires a prescription from your veterinarian, and is sold per tablet.

 Benefits: